-- Usage above the customer's average monthly consumption is due to seasonal usage such as watering of sod, gardening, filling swimming pools or whirlpools, washing vehicles, etc.
+- Usage above the customer's average monthly consumption is due to seasonal usage such as watering of sod, gardening, washing vehicles, etc.

-- Leak was caused by a third party from whom the customer is able to recover their costs.
-Examples include, but are not limited to, theft, vandalism, and construction damage, unoccupied or vacant properties.
+- Leak was caused by a third party from whom the customer is able to recover their costs, or it is covered by insurance.

 If I use 5 CCF’s of water, is all of the consumption billed at Tier 2?